Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains extending the functionality of to existing functions (from version 3.6.2) to new data.
-This version also contains improvements to tutorials for clarity.
+This release contains new functionality and tutorials related to LOD.

 ## R CMD check results